The last thing I remember is…

-So here is my story.
-I have been riding a motorcycle since I was a kid and leading local Harley members on rides for years.
-So while on vacation it was no strange idea that I would lead a ride to my vacation spot.
-It was a great vacation until…I became that motorcycle accident victim that I teach others how to save.
+I have been riding a motorcycle since I was a kid, and leading local Harley members on rides for years.
+In 2011 I became an Instructor for ASM and started teaching Bystander Assistance classes.
+I always prefered riding in numbers, so it was no surprise that I would lead a group ride to my vacation spot.
+And it was a great vacation, until I became that motorcycle accident victim that I teach others how to save.

 They tell me I was accelerating to get onto the freeway leading the pack.
 What my friends behind me remember is the flash.
-The debris spraying all around us.
+The debris spraying all around them.
 The horrible sounds.
 The slow motion of “WTF.”

 Chris found me in the dark.
-He saw some type of shimmer from my white shirt.
-I lay unconscious.
-He realized I was safe and off the road away from traffic.
+He saw some type of shimmer from my white shirt as I lay unconscious.
+He realized I was safe, and off the road away from traffic.
 He had to protect me.
-I was breathing.
-So no need to turn me over.
-He called for help.
-Others came.
-He checked for injuries.
-There was no external bleeding to control.
+I was breathing, so no need to turn me over.
+He called for help and others came as he checked for injuries and found there was no external bleeding to control.

-I had a Hangman’s fracture, my pelvis was completely shattered.
-My arm was hanging off.
-No elbow left.
+In addition to having a hangman’s fracture, my pelvis was completely shattered.
+My arm was hanging off, no elbow left.
 My brain was bleeding.
 I was internally bleeding to death.
 A doc saved my arm, rebuilt my pelvis and my brain healed.
 Somewhere along that timeline, I came out of my coma.
 It took about a year.
 I still limp.
 I have scars.
 I have pain.
 But I am living.

-Jeff Crotzer ASM Instructor Texas
+Jeff Crotzer – ASM Instructor Texas

 Do you have questions about what it would take to bring a class to your area?
 Would you like to provide information about hosting an ASM class to your group?
 Click HERE for more information about hosting a class.